nasa/UQPCE/README.md

 Install library with `pip install -e .` in the location of your choice.

-Run the test case in `python examples/paraboloid/paraboloid_example.py`
+Run the unittests using `python -m unittest discover uqpce`

 ## Notices
 Copyright © 2020-2024 United States Government as represented by the